-When the furnace is installed as a direct vent (2-pipe) furnace, no special provisions for air for combustion are required.
+When the furnace is installed as a 2-pipe furnace, no special provisions for air for combustion are required.
 However, other gas appliances installed in the space with the furnace may require outside air for combustion.
-Follow the guidelines below to insure that other gas appliances have sufficient air for combustion.
+Follow the guidelines below to ensure that other gas appliances have sufficient air for combustion.

-Non-Direct Vent (1-pipe) Applications
+Direct Vent (1-pipe) Applications

-When the furnace is installed as a non-direct vent (1-pipe) furnace, it will be necessary to insure there is adequate air for combustion.
+When the furnace is installed as a 1-pipe furnace, it will be necessary to ensure there is adequate air for combustion.
 Other gas appliances installed with the furnace may also require air for combustion and ventilation in addition to the amount of combustion air and ventilation air required for the furnace.
-Follow the guidelines below to insure that the furnace and other gas appliances have sufficient air for combustion.
+Follow the guidelines below to ensure that the furnace and other gas appliances have sufficient air for combustion.

-Ventilated Combustion Air Applications
+Ventilated Combustion Air Applications (for U.S. Only)

 When the furnace is installed using the ventilated combustion air option, the attic or crawlspace must freely communicate with the outdoor to provide sufficient air for combustion.
 The combustion air pipe cannot be terminated in attics or crawlspaces that use ventilation fans designed to operate during the heating season.
-If ventilation fans are present in these areas, the combustion air pipe must terminate outdoors as a Direct Vent/ 2-Pipe system.
+If ventilation fans are present in these areas, the combustion air pipe must terminate outdoors as a 2-Pipe system.

 All air for combustion is piped directly to the furnace from a space that is well ventilated with outdoor air (such as an attic, crawl space or equipment closet) and the space is well isolated from the living space or garage.
 In addition, other gas appliances installed in the space with the furnace may require outside air for combustion.
-Follow the guidelines below to insure that the roof or crawlspace walls have sufficient free area to provide sufficient air for combustion and ventilation for the furnaces.
-The guidelines below can be used to insure that other gas appliances have sufficient air for combustion.
+Follow the guidelines below to ensure that the roof or crawlspace walls have sufficient free area to provide sufficient air for combustion and ventilation for the furnaces.
+The guidelines below can be used to ensure that other gas appliances have sufficient air for combustion.